 One objection that marketers could have, is that we have so many different buyers in B2B.
 It makes no sense to develop those examples.
 What would you answer?

 “It is absolutely true that every buyer is unique.
-In an ideal scenario the sales person in a sales call has the chance to present the product as a perfect match for that one individual buyer needs.
-In that case it is far better to not have a persona.
+In an ideal scenario, the salesperson in a sales call has the chance to present the product as a perfect match for that one individual buyer’s needs.
+In that case, it is far better to not have a persona.

 You said in your eBook; In order that somebody will be your real buyer, the solution that you can solve with your product or service has to be one of the top list problems or challenges he has.

-In the buyer persona research you can get insights in their priority initiatives.
+In the buyer persona research, you can get insights in their priority initiatives.
 Most people only have about five problems.
-These guys of the C-level got these focussing areas; time, budget, political capital.
+These guys of the C-level got these focusing areas; time, budget, and political capital.
 The lead generation campagnes won’t be effective in attracting their attention.
-I’d still will probably need to market this executive later on in the buying process, but I’m not going to do the demand generation of this personas.
+I’d still probably need to market this executive later on in the buying process, but I’m not going to do the demand generation of these personas.

-So this is the back-story of buyer personas.
+So this is the back story of buyer personas.
 I had to get to midlevel management.
-These are the people who have the important problem I can solve by my product or service.
-But in order to get the deal started and help the sales people get the deal started, I needed that insights about the priority initiatives of the real personas”.
+These are the people who have the important problem I can solve with my product or service.
+But in order to get the deal started and help the sales people get the deal started, I needed insights about the priority initiatives of the real personas”.

 And just to be practical.
 What are the necessary steps a marketer should take in order to develop those personas?

 “It sounds easy and there is a lot involved.
-There are a lot of things we can do to understand buyers, but what is really the most critical is that we actually listen to them in real live.
-So we interview them, for example in events, at conferences, online.
+There are a lot of things we can do to understand buyers, but what is really the most critical is that we actually listen to them in real life.
+So we interview them, for example at events, at conferences, and online.
 The most effective way is to phone them.
 What you do need is to have a deep dialogue with your buyer.
-Initially marketers are confronted by this.
+Initially, marketers are confronted by this.
 They find it very scary and challenging.
-But in fact, with a little bit of guidance we found that we can educate people to have a effective and productive interview”.
+But in fact, with a little bit of guidance, we found that we can educate people to have an effective and productive interview”.

 You said before, that most marketers don’t distinguish between buyers and customers.
 Can you tell us what is the difference?